 Another type of mid-funnel interactive content tool, product selectors / configurators help buyers narrow their options.
 When purchasing complex applications, buyers want to be sure your product can meet their often-detailed requirements.
 Product configurators give them the confidence they need to move your offering to the top of their consideration list.
 This is a tool that lets buyers easily evaluate options, determine relevance and create a specific configuration of your solution — which they can then take directly to your sales team, if they so choose.
 It makes sense to consider a product configurator when offering complex or customizable products, when providing multiple offerings for different applications and environments, and when selling to buyers with specific or highly regulated use cases.

-It may have started as a B2C phenomenon, but e-commerce now generates $1 trillion a year (U.S. B2C e-commerce sales).
+It may have started as a B2C phenomenon, but B2B e-commerce now generates $1 trillion a year in sales.
 No matter how complex a B2B product might be, if every part of its purchase can be programmed, it can likely be purchased online. e-Commerce improves conversion by removing that final speed bump to completing a purchase.
 It’s most effective for B2B sellers that have a structured purchase process, work with knowledgeable repeat buyers, and/or believe their qualified-lead conversion rate should be higher.

 This upper-funnel tool represents the final blade in the interactive content Swiss Army knife.
 Gamified platforms nurture lasting relationships with current customers and increase retention rates by giving buyers psychological rewards for taking specific actions.
 Things like interactive communities, competitive rankings, rewards programs and repurchase incentives all use positive reinforcement to keep buyers coming back, which lets you proactively manage brand loyalty.
 It embeds your brand into buyers’ daily lives and increases brand differentiation and “stickiness.”
 Companies that sell in highly competitive industries, that offer products with strong repurchase potential, or that have subscription-based businesses that depend on renewals should consider gamification.